Tragic Dive: Julian’s Descent into Panic – A Cautionary Tale

 Blue Spring, Volusia County, FloridaJulian, Todd Williams

-Florida’s Blue Spring, located in Volusia County, is a noteworthy and prominent spring.
-It falls under the category of a first magnitude spring, releasing at least 100 cubic feet of water per second.
-Florida has a total of 27 first magnitude springs, and Blue Spring ranks 17th in terms of water release.
-Blue Springs State Park, the largest spring on the St. Johns River, is a top spring in Florida.
+Florida’s Blue Spring, situated in Volusia County, is a notable and significant spring.
+Classified as a first magnitude spring, it discharges at least 100 cubic feet of water per second.
+Out of Florida’s 27 first magnitude springs, Blue Spring is ranked 17th in terms of water flow.
+As the largest spring on the St. Johns River, it is a leading spring in Florida and is located within Blue Springs State Park.

 Blue Spring serves as a natural sanctuary for endangered West Indian manatees during the winter months.
 It also houses a diverse range of freshwater and saltwater fish.
 The spring opening is approximately 20 feet deep and connects to a 125-foot cave system, which attracts cave divers.